Local Soil Reconstruction & Subsurface Intelligence

 - fowt1b → selected as downstream handoff anchor for

 This selection is now formalized in the workflow and exported for the downstream case study.
+The structure represents the final engineering output of the soil reconstruction workflow.

 Engineering Significance